SumoLogic/sumologic-documentation/docs/metrics/metrics-queries/metric-query-error-messages.md

 `Tip: Group your data by _sourceHost using avg to produce more readable result.
 Add operator to query.`

-One solution is to add additional selectors to your query to reduce the number of time series returned, for example by adding additional `tag=value` pairs to the query.
+One solution is to add additional selectors to your query to reduce the number of time series returned, for example, by adding additional `tag=value` pairs to the query.
 You can also filter the time series returned using the [topk](/docs/metrics/metrics-operators/topk), [bottomk](/docs/metrics/metrics-operators/bottomk), and [filter](/docs/metrics/metrics-operators/filter) operators.

 #### Join data limit